jaymbans/Maze-Builder/README.md

   <li>Using Python's Tkinter library I have created a maze game which using depth first search (DFS) to arrive at the solution</li>
   <li>The red lines in the document show the current route of the algorithm</li>
   <li>The gray lines show an "undo" where the algorithm has hit a dead end and takes a different route</li>
+  <li>The Maze starts in the top left and completes in the bottom right</li>
 </ul>

 ## Directions